Campervans Vs Tents: Which Is Better?

 To overcome this, some families choose to take a car with them as well and park their campervan at a campsite separately.
 Travelling with another car can make off-site travel easier, especially for those with young children that may need additional car seats.

 Campsites are often located in wide-open spaces, such as fields, potentially with no protection from wildlife or the outside world.
-For those camping in the New Forest, for example, might discover that wild animals, including horses, will be roaming around on-site.
+Those camping in the New Forest, for example, might discover that wild animals, including horses, will be roaming around on-site.

 However, the other side of this debate is the matter of privacy.